robharrop/robharrop.github.io/_drafts/queue-networks.md

 Jackson's theorem tells us that, provided we have Markovian routing, and that each queue has it's own well-defined steady-state, then the whole network has a well-defined steady-state distribution.
-Furthermore, we know that the network's steady-state distribution is simply:
+Furthermore, we know that the network's steady-state distribution is:

 $$
 p(\mathbf{n}) = \prod_{i=1}^{J} p_{i}(n_{i})